LinusBorg/portal-vue/docs/api/wormhole.md

 The Wormhole is not a component, it's an object that connects the `<Portal>`s to their `<PortalTarget>`s.

-Usually, you will never need to use this object, but you _can_ use this object to programmatically send content to a `<PortalTarget>`, check weither a target exists, and other stuff.
+Usually, you will never need to use this object, but you _can_ use this object to programmatically send content to a `<PortalTarget>`, check whether a target exists, and other stuff.

 :::warning Public API
 The wormhole object exposes quite a few properties and methods.
 With regard to semver, only the properties and methods documented below are considered part of the public API.